Infantile digital fibromatosis: Diagnosis

 The diagnosis of IDF is usually based on its presentation in newborn or young infants and biopsy or fine needle aspirate analyses of the tumors' pathology.
 These analyses should show the presence of spindle-shaped cells bearing eosinophilic paranuclear inclusions consisting of actin and vimentin filaments, which, if necessary, can be confirmed by immunofluorescence staining of the filaments.
 Inclusions may not be evident in older lesions stained with hematoxylin and eosin but may be apparent when stained with other reagents such as the Masson's trichrome stain, phosphotungstic acid-haematoxylin stain, elastic Van Gieson's stain, or Lendrum's phloxine-tartrazine stain.
 Demonstration of these filaments is not necessary for a diagnosis of IMF if the clinical picture and other histological findings are consistent with the disorder.
 Findings of one or a few usually small lesions centered in the dermis of a digit consisting of spindle-shaped cells and expressing α-smooth muscle actin, desmin, and calponin proteins would support the diagnosis of IDF.

 Infantile myofibromatosis (IMF) is, like IDF, a disease in which benign tumors develop primarily in the fingers and toes of newborns and infants and consists of spindle-shaped cells in a collagen fibrous background.
 IDF was once regarded as a sub-type of infantile myofibromatosis.
 However, IMF tumors can be far more aggressive than IDF lesions and consist of cells that do not have paranuclear inclusions.
-The World Health Organization (2020) classification includes IPF but not IMF as a tumor in the category of benign fibroblastic and myofibroblastic tumors.
+The World Health Organization (2020) classification includes IDF but not IMF as a tumor in the category of benign fibroblastic and myofibroblastic tumors.